andrzej-stencel/beats/x-pack/otel/processor/beatprocessor/README.md

 [development]: https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/component-stability.md#development

 > [!NOTE]
-> This component is currently in development and no functionality is implemented.
+> This component is currently in development and functionality is limited.
-> Including it in a pipeline is a no-op.
+> It is currently not configurable, meaning that any configuration is ignored.
-> The documentation describes the intended state after the functionality is implemented.
+> The configuration documentation below describes the intended state after configuration is implemented.

 The Beat processor (`beat`) is an OpenTelemetry Collector processor that wraps the [Beat processors].
 This allows you to use Beat processorss like e.g. [add_host_metadata] anywhere in the OpenTelemetry Collector's pipeline, independently of Beat receivers.